-Applicants are required to have successfully completed the equivalent of three years of full-time instruction in an English language secondary institution as recognized by Memorial University of Newfoundland including successful completion of appropriate course(s) in English at the Grade XII or equivalent level.
+Applicants are required to have successfully completed the equivalent of three years of full-time instruction in an English language secondary institution as recognized by Memorial University of Newfoundland including successful completion of appropriate course(s) in English at the Grade 12 or equivalent level.
 English as a Second Language (ESL) courses are not acceptable for meeting this requirement.
 The University may require, as deemed appropriate by the University Committee on Admissions, further proof of English proficiency through one of the standardized tests below.

 Applicants who have attended a recognized post-secondary institution where English is the language of instruction must have successfully completed the equivalent of 30 credit hours.
 These 30 credit hours must include 6 transferable credit hours in English courses.
 For information on transfer credit refer to Transfer Credit.

 Applicants are required to successfully complete Memorial University of Newfoundland's Intensive English Program (IEP) assessment with an acceptable score, as noted below under Standardized Tests, on the CAEL administered by the University.
-Information regarding Memorial University of Newfoundland's IEP can be found in the Faculty of Arts section of the Calendar.
-Further information regarding the IEBP-G program can be found in the Grenfell Campus section of the Calendar.
+Information regarding Memorial University of Newfoundland's IEP can be found in the Faculty of Arts or the Grenfell Campus sections of the Calendar.

 A minimum overall band score of 6.5, with at least band 6 in each of Writing and Reading.
-Information regarding the IELTS may be obtained from the IELTS Subject Officer, University of Cambridge Local, Examinations Syndicate, 1 Hills Road, Cambridge, CB1 2EU, U.K. or via www.ielts.org/.
+Information regarding the IELTS may be obtained from the IELTS Subject Officer, University of Cambridge Local, Examinations Syndicate via www.ielts.org/.

 Minimum band scores between 50 and 60 in each of the four skills tested (Reading, Writing, Listening, Speaking), with at least two band scores of 60 are required on the CAEL Assessment.
-Information regarding the CAEL Assessment may be obtained from the Ottawa Test Centre, School of Linguistics and Applied Language Studies, Carleton University, 215 Paterson Hall, 1125 Colonel By Drive, Ottawa, Ontario, K1S 5B6.
+Information regarding the CAEL Assessment may be obtained from the CAEL Assessment Office at Carleton University online at www.cael.ca/contact/index.shtml.

 A minimum grade of "B" in the Certificate of Advanced English (CAE) or a minimum grade of "C" in the Certificate of Proficiency in English (CPE) are required.
-Information regarding these examinations may be obtained from University of Cambridge ESOL Examinations, 1 Hills Road, Cambridge, CB1 2EU, U.K. or via www.cambridgeESOL.org.
+Information regarding these examinations may be obtained from University of Cambridge ESOL Examinations via www.cambridgeenglish.org/.

 A minimum score of 85 is required on the MELAB.
-Information on the MELAB testing program may be obtained from the Testing and Certificate Division, University of Michigan, 2001 North University Building, Ann Arbor, Michigan, U.S.A., 48109-1057.
+Information on the MELAB testing program may be obtained from the University of Michigan and Cambridge Collaboration Organization (CaMLA) online at www.cambridgemichigan.org/melab.